fystiedekasvatus/fystiedekasvatus.github.io/index.md

-## Welcome to opendata-education
+## Welcome!

-This is a developing collection of open data related exercises for meaningful learning of data skill at the high-school level.
+This is a developing collection of open data related exercises for meaningful learning of data skills at the high-school level.

 These exercises complement the offer related to [particle physics open data](https://github.com/cms-opendata-education) from the CMS experiment at CERN.